-Sectorial Risk stands for the average sensitivity of comparable companies in that industry to movements in the underlying market.
-The parameter considered for Sectorial Risk is the beta " β ", derived from the correlation between returns of US companies from the sector and the performance of the returns of the US market. β has been adjusted to the leverage of Brazilian companies in the sector, reflecting both structural and financial risks. β adjusts the market premium to the sector.
+Beta, or β , stands for the average sensitivity of comparable companies in that industry to movements in the underlying market. β derives from the correlation between returns of US companies from the sector and the performance of the returns of the US market. β has been adjusted to the leverage of Brazilian companies in the sector, reflecting both structural and financial risks. β adjusts the market premium to the sector.